 On Poros, you can climb on the hill with the historic clock tower on top.
 Built in the year 1927, the clock tower is actually the city’s most prized landmark.
 And, from the top of the hill, you get a pretty awesome view of the harbor and the coastline.
 This will give you a chance to discover why Poros has been called the island of romance.

 Aegina is the largest of the Saronic Islands and it takes its name after a nymph who is said to have fallen in love with Zeus.
 Going from myth to history, in 1826 Aegina became the first capital of Modern Greece.
-The island is well-known for its culture, religious sites, antiquities and… pistachios!
+The island is well-known for its culture, religious sites, antiquities, and… pistachios!

 When on Aegina, make sure you visit the Temple of Aphaia, referred to as the first Parthenon of Greece.
 Considered an inspiration for the iconic building on the Acropolis of Athens, the Temple of Aphaia is thought to be one of the wonders of ancient architecture.
-Together with the Temple of Poseidon on Sounion Cape and the Acropolis, it forms the “sacred triangle” of the antiquity.
+Together with the Temple of Poseidon on Sounion Cape and the Acropolis, it forms the “sacred triangle” in antiquity.

 You can also visit the Monastery of St. Nektarios, one of the most famous Greek monasteries.